Restream/reindexer/cpp_src/readme.md

 ## GRPC API

-[GPRC](https://grpc.io) is a modern open-source high-performance RPC framework developed at Google that can run in any environment.
+[GRPC](https://grpc.io) is a modern open-source high-performance RPC framework developed at Google that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
-It uses HTTP/2 for transport, Protocol Buffers as the interface description language and it is more efficient (and also easier) to use than HTTP API.
+It uses HTTP/2 for transport, Protocol Buffers as the interface description language, and it is more efficient (and also easier) to use than HTTP API.
 Reindexer supports GRPC API since version 3.0.

 Reindexer's GRPC API is defined in [reindexer.proto](server/proto/reindexer.proto) file.